Humfrey Gale: Second World War

 When Eisenhower left the Mediterranean to become the Supreme Allied Commander in Europe, Gale was one of a number of key officers that Eisenhower insisted on taking with him to his new headquarters, Supreme Headquarters Allied Expeditionary Force (SHAEF).
 When Brooke, the CIGS, demurred at this, Eisenhower's chief of staff, Lieutenant General Walter Bedell Smith, pointed out that Eisenhower had always felt "he would be unwilling to undertake another large Allied Command without Gale's administrative assistance ...
 He has that irreplaceable quality of being able to handle British-American supply problems with tact and judgement and he is almost as familiar with the American system of supply as with the British."

 However, Gale found that while his title at SHAEF was the same, his role was different from that at AFHQ.
 In the Mediterranean he had had broad responsibility for logistics.
-In the European theatre, General Sir Bernard Montgomery's Anglo-Canadian 21st Army Group controlled its own supply while the American units had Headquarters, Communications Zone under Major General John C. H. Lee.
+In the European theatre, General Sir Bernard Montgomery's Anglo-Canadian 21st Army Group controlled its own supply while the American units had Headquarters, Communications Zone under Lieutenant General John C. H. Lee.
 At SHAEF, Gale had less real control over supply and administration than at AFHQ and his duties mostly involved coordinating the activities of the SHAEF staff sections and serving as chairman of various high-level committees that dealt with matters of supply.
 Gale was promoted to the temporary rank of lieutenant-general in August 1944, and in January 1945 he became Colonel Commandant of the Royal Army Service Corps, a position he held until 1954.
 He was also colonel commandant of the Army Catering Corps from 1946 to 1958.
 For his work at SHAEF, he was awarded the American Army Distinguished Service Medal.